ancatut/phpki/README.md

 in the directory where PHPki is installed.
 If you don't know what this means, then go Googling.

+The .htaccess file sets some default settings for compatibility with older versions of PHP but it's not guaranteed if this program will work well with PHP 5.3 or older.

-With PHP 5, make sure register_long_arrays in turn on in php.ini or .htaccess.
+With PHP 5 (< PHP 5.4), make sure register_long_arrays is turned on in php.ini or .htaccess.
-Otherwise, you may get an error similar to "method=post was not found on this se rver.
+Otherwise, you may get an error similar to "method=post was not found on this server.

 INSTALLATION:
 Make sure "AllowOverride All" is set in your Apache configuration file.